strossouw/README-generator/README.md

 * [Questions](#questions)

 ## Technologies
+requires:
-requires: node.js
+node.js
+inquirer

 ## Installation
-To use this application the code needs to be downloaded from the GitHub Repository and node.js needs to be installed.
+To use this application the code needs to be downloaded from the GitHub Repository.
+Then the node.js and inquirer npm packages need to be installed.

 ## Usage
 The application runs from command line prompts.
 In the main file of the application in the terminal, run  node index